SaurinSavla/Synergy_AccioBeer/README.md

 ### Features:
 * A robust machine learning model to analyze how likely a patient is to commit suicide utilizing EEG signal data, which doctors can upload as a CSV.
+* A cloud-based chatbot interface for the patients to talk freely about their problems.
+Recommends doctors based on the patients feelings and also provides tips for the patients.
+Doesn't save older chats to ensure patient privacy.

 <h4>Link to project video - https://youtu.be/HOra3y6UYPA?si=jyDAZX_HV7KXjdP7</h4>